Found pets · Toronto, ON

 Canada's largest city is also home to its busiest lost-pet community.
 Toronto sees hundreds of pet reunifications every year, many within the first 72 hours, when photos spread quickly through neighbourhood Facebook groups and community boards.

-4 recent sightings in Toronto right now · See lost pets in Toronto
+Updated live · See lost pets in Toronto

 Report a lost pet I found a pet